qgis/QGIS-Documentation/source/docs/training_manual/vector_analysis/reproject_transform.rst

 Refer back to the lesson on :guilabel:`Classification` to remember how you calculated areas.

-* Update the :kbd:`AREAS` field by running the same expression as before:
+* Update the :kbd:`AREA` field by running the same expression as before:

 .. image:: /static/training_manual/vector_analysis/007.png
    :align: center

-This will update the :kbd:`AREAS` field with the areas of the farms in square meters.
+This will update the :kbd:`AREA` field with the areas of the farms in square meters.

-* To calculate the area in hectares, do this:
+* To calculate the area in hectares  use the :kbd:`AREA` field you just calculated, do this:

 .. image:: /static/training_manual/vector_analysis/008.png
    :align: center